-The District reports compensated absences in accordance with the provisions of GASB Statement No. 16, Accounting for Compensated Absences.
-Personal leave benefits are accrued as a liability as the benefits are earned if the employees' rights to receive compensation are attributable to services rendered as it is probable that the District will compensate the employees for the benefits earned.
+The District reports compensated absences in accordance with the provisions of GASB Statement No. 101, Compensated Absences.
+Employee personal time off benefits are accrued as a liability as the benefits are earned if the employees' rights to receive compensation are attributable to services rendered as it is probable that the employee will use the benefits in future periods.
 Upon termination of employment from the District, an employee will be compensated for all unused personal time off at their current rate of pay, as follows: up to 3 years of employment: 50%, 4-7 years: 60%, 8-15 years: 70%, 16-19 years: 80%, and +20 years: 100%.

-Amounts of vested or accumulated vacation pay that are not expected to be liquidated with expendable available financial resources are reported on the government-wide financial statements.
-The District has recorded a liability of \$115,481 at December 31, 2023.
+Amounts of vested or accumulated personal time off that are not expected to be liquidated with expendable available financial resources are reported on the government-wide financial statements.
+The District has recorded a liability of \$61,822 at December 31, 2024.